kkhetarpal/Literature/RL/SuttonBartoSilver/MonteCarloMethods.md

  * Monte Carlo ES algorithm is bound to converge to an optimal policy, as the action-value function decrease over time.
  ![Monte Carlo ES algorithm](https://github.com/kkhetarpal/Literature/tree/master/RL/SuttonBartoSilver/MC_ExploringStarts.png "Optional Title")

+ **How can we avoid the unlikely assumption of exploring starts ?**
+ One approach to do this is by on-policy first-visit Monte Carlo control.
+In on-policy control methods, the policy is generally soft i.e. pi(s|a)>0 for all s and all a.
+The high level idea is still that of a GPI.
+As opposed to MC ES, here we do not require that the policy be taken all the way to a greedy policy, only that it be **moved towards a greedy policy**.
+This would thus let us avoid the assumption of exploring starts.

+Complete algorithm for on-policy first visit MC control (for e-soft policies) would generate a episode using a policy pi.
+For each state action pair appearing in the episode, return following the first occurence of s,a is computed and appended to Returns(s,a).
+An average of these returns estimates the Q value for that state-action pair.
+Next, for each state in the episode; an optimal action is the one that maximizes the Q value of that state action pair.
+For all actions, the policy is derived using the e-greedy algorithm.